 It started with the Useful Calendar.
 I made the first one for 2006—it was a promotional giveaway for readers of the Minneapolis Observer, a monthly newspaper published by my husband and me.
 I had seen promotional calendars from other businesses, and ones that we could purchase and brand with our logo, and felt that they were neither informative, convenient, nor pleasing enough to reflect our brand.

 So I designed one myself to fit on a letter-size sheet and printed it on cardstock so it could be posted in a convenient spot for at-a-glance reference.
-I included major holidays from several religions, and a few local events that I thought affected planning because they attracted large numbers (thus, crowds, which some of us prefer to avoid.)
+I included major holidays from several religions, and a few local events that I thought affected planning because they attracted large numbers.

 I wanted to communicate that it was different from all those other calendars, and I was inspired by a Winnie-the-Pooh story in which the eponymous bear was going to give a pot of honey to Eeyore for a birthday present, but ended up eating all the honey, so he called it a useful pot.
 And so: the Useful Calendar.